 Greg has been a Senior Fire Inspecting Officer for 10 years.
-He has a great knowledge of the Fire Safety Order and has audited/inspected hundreds of buildings over the years.
+He has a great knowledge of fire safety laws and has audited/inspected hundreds of buildings over the years.
 He is responsible for a team of inspectors and while he needs to spend a lot of time at his computer, he also wants to be out with his teams and on site so that he remains close to the front-line of this important area of the Brigade's work.
-He already makes good use of his dedicated fire safety tablet with it mobile working app.
+He already makes good use of his dedicated fire safety tablet with its mobile working app.